Naquin, Barnhart lead Reds to 14-1 rout of Pirates

 Frazier, a two-time All-Star, hit just .086 in 13 games.
 The 35-year-old had three hits in 35 at-bats with no home runs and four RBIs.

-“It’s unfortunate because Todd was great here,” Pirates manager Derek Shelton said.
+“It’s unfortunate because Todd was great here,” Shelton said.
 “He was great in spring training with our group.
 He was great when he came back up, was with us as a taxi (squad) member and then got activated.”

 IN DEMAND